Eugene W. Biscailuz: Career

 After the 1933 Long Beach earthquake, Biscailuz was called upon to send fire fighting personnel and equipment, but needed more information about where to send them and what was needed.
 There were also rumors that the city had been struck by a tidal wave, and that Catalina Island had sunk 369 feet.
 Phone lines in the region had been knocked out, and the roads were nearly impassable because of debris and fallen power lines.
 Biscailuz asked a friend, C. N. (Jimmy) James, a pilot of Western Air Express, to fly an open cockpit plane over Long Beach to gather more information.
 James was able to determine that the rumors about Catalina and the tidal wave were not true, and that there were only two small fires burning in Long Beach.
 The entire flight took approximately 30 minutes.
 Biscailuz revamped the Sheriff Department's aero squadron to include private pilots flying their own planes to assist in aerial searches and rescues.
 This unit later evolved into the Sky Knight project of 1966, and is now the LASD Aero Bureau.

-In an World War II interview, Biscailuz suggested that Mexican and Hispanic criminal activity in the city during wartime was a ploy by Japanese-Americans, who had by then removed to concentration camps, as a form of sabotage, on the basis of race alone.
+In a World War II interview, Biscailuz suggested that Mexican and Hispanic criminal activity in the city during wartime was a ploy by Japanese-Americans, who had by then been removed to concentration camps, as a form of sabotage, on the basis of race alone.

+In 1957, Biscailuz served as technical advisor and appeared at the end of each of the 39 episodes of the syndicated television series "Code 3", which claimed to dramatize actual cases from his department.